To use Redshift as a source, you only need to supply read-access to the database.

 - Write intermediary load files to the bucket

 - Instruct Redshift to load from the same bucket

 Files are removed as each load job completes - the bucket is only used as a staging area inside your own AWS account as we load files into your Redshift cluster.
 While Polytomic will make an effort to clean up intermediary files, it is wise to set a file retention policy on the bucket to periodically delete or archive files.

-Once you have set up a user and an S3 bucket with an Access Key/Secret Key pair, input the details in the connection Configuration.
+Once you have set up a user and an S3 bucket with an Access Key/Secret Key pair, enter those details in the connection configuration above.